parcelLab-archive/emarsys-recommendation-updates/README.md

 {
   "user_id": Number,
   "payload": {
-    "event_type": String, // one of ['add', 'add-and-forget', 'delete'], "email_hash": String, // SHA256 hash of email address of customer "opt_out_url": String // required for 'add*' events only ! - the opt out URL that will be presented to the customers in our communication
+    "event_type": String, // one of ['add', 'delete'], "email_hash": String, // SHA256 hash of email address of customer
+    // required for 'add*' events only ! - the product recommendation will be presented to the customers in our communication "predictSecret": String,
+    "predictUserID": String
   }
 }
 ```

-Updates `OptInSubscribers` DynamoDB table that uses `event_type` and `user_id` as the primary key.
+Updates `EmarsysRecommendations` DynamoDB table that uses `event_type` and `user_id` as the primary key.
-Moves unprocessable SQS messages to `opt-in-subscriber-updates-failed` deadletter SQS queue after 3 unssucessful receives.
+Moves unprocessable SQS messages to `emarsys-recommendation-updates-failed` deadletter SQS queue after 3 unssucessful receives.

 ### Event Types

 * `add` - adds or overwrites subscriber entry without letting the entry expire automatically
-* `add-and-forget` - adds or overwrites subscriber entry and tell DynamoDB to let the entry expire after 24 hours
 * `delete` - delete subscriber

 ## How do I run it locally ?